 Correction of Deficiencies.

-Contractor represents, warrants, covenants, and agrees that throughout the warranty period set forth in Subparagraph 11.1, at no additional cost to Consortium, Contractor shall correct any and all Deficiencies in the Deliverables or Services, as determined by the Consortium Executive Director or Contractor.
+Contractor represents, warrants, covenants, and agrees that throughout the warranty period set forth in Subparagraphs 11.1 and 11.2, at no additional cost to Consortium, Contractor shall correct any and all Deficiencies in the Deliverables or Services, as determined by the Consortium Executive Director or Contractor.
 All corrective actions shall be performed with Contractor’s best efforts, diligence, and speed toward correction as soon as possible and in any event in accordance within the applicable time period specified in Subparagraph 11.4 (Warranty Work Response).

 Warranty Work Response.